"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 If several of these feel familiar, trauma-informed therapy can help you understand what’s happening in your nervous system and give you real tools to feel safe again.

-Trauma takes many forms, and no experience is “too small” to deserve professional support.
-Our St. Louis trauma therapists work with clients navigating all of the following:
+Trauma takes many forms, and no experience is ‘too small’ to deserve professional support.
+Our St. Louis trauma therapists work with clients navigating all of the following including grief and loss after a traumatic event, which we address in dedicated sessions.

-What makes trauma therapy effective is not just what technique the therapist uses, it’s the therapeutic relationship, the pacing, and the felt sense of safety in the room.
+What makes trauma therapy effective is not just the technique, it’s the therapeutic relationship, the pacing, and the felt sense of safety in the room.
 At Pearlman & Associates, we integrate several evidence-based modalities into a personalized PTSD treatment plan tailored to your specific history and needs.

 Gold Standard

-EMDR is one of the most researched and effective treatments for PTSD available today.
-It uses guided bilateral stimulation (typically eye movements) to help the brain reprocess stuck traumatic memories, reducing their emotional charge.
-Many clients experience meaningful relief in fewer sessions than traditional talk therapy alone.
-It does not require you to describe your trauma in detail.
+Uses guided bilateral stimulation to help the brain reprocess stuck traumatic memories, reducing their emotional charge.
+Many clients experience meaningful relief in fewer sessions than talk therapy alone.
+Does not require describing trauma in detail.

 Evidence-Based

-TF-CBT helps you identify and reframe the distorted thoughts and beliefs that trauma creates, such as “it was my fault” or “I am permanently broken.”
-By gently challenging these patterns, you learn to relate to your memories and triggers in healthier ways.
-Particularly effective for childhood trauma and adolescents.
+Helps you identify and reframe distorted beliefs trauma creates, ‘it was my fault,’ ‘I am permanently broken.’
+By gently challenging these patterns, you learn to relate to memories and triggers in healthier ways.
+Particularly effective for childhood trauma.

 Evidence-Based